djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-11-free-slurpees.markdown

 All of this makes me even angrier at murderers.
 I hated them always, but this is a reminder of just how much I can't stand them.
 The weird thing, too, is that I can't empathize with their perspective, but when young guys die I start to see a little bit the progression that pushes people to the anger and apathy and emptiness and helplessness that leads them to do bad stuff.

 My general approach in life, I've found, is to take all the steps I can to prevent death but to also shrug a bit when it happens.
 Not shrug with indifference, but shrug with inevitability, because it seems so inevitable (and a little moreso for the people around me).
 I don't know why it's apparently so dangerous to know me.
-Empirically, though, it seems like it is.
+I think I'm nice and gentle, I take very few physical risks, I think I encourage similar and I don't think I surround myself with wild guys.
+Empirically, though, it seems like I'm quite the risk factor.

+I'm not blaming myself here because that wouldn't be fair or true.
+I'm just confused about why my presence is empirically such a hazard.
+I'm not going to change my behavior since the relationship does not seem causal at all, but wow is it correlated.

 Sometimes writing helps me wind down a bit, so that's what I hoped it'd do today.
 No such luck, seemingly, tonight.
 I'm not spiraling down or up, but I'm just going around and around and around.
 I think the best approach is to just go to bed, so that's what I'll do.